-Most importantly, CSX Transportation owns the rail tracks used by the MARC Rail Brunswick Line (excluding the Frederick Branch) adding complexity into the implementation outlook for proposed enhancements.
+Most importantly, CSX Transportation owns the majority of the rail tracks used by the MARC Rail Brunswick Line (including the Old Main Line Subdivision between Point of Rocks and Frederick Junction; excluding the Frederick Branch between Frederick Junction and Downtown Frederick) adding complexity into the implementation outlook for proposed enhancements.
 Infrastructure improvements would require discussions and negotiations with CSX, which would certainly require limitations to-and mitigations for-any freight service disruption.